 The small breeds are just that, small (and generally slow growers).
 Small bodies produce less meat, so it only makes sense that smaller sided pigs have smaller amounts of bacon.

 Nothing wrong with this, but you are looking to increase your bacon, so you should get a full size pig.
-To be clear, there is nothing wrong with the small breeds, they are just slower to grow and will have less meat.
+There is nothing wrong with the small breeds, they are just slower to grow and will have less meat.

 The unusual pig breeds will fall into two camps, extreme muscling and rare breeds.